Cooking on a budget is not my natural talent.

-Cooking on a budget and enjoying good old home cooked meals CAN be done if you just learn a few savvy hacks.
+Cooking on a budget and enjoying good old home cooked meals CAN be done if you just learn a few money saving tips.
 My favorite are probably making chicken stock, getting money back with my receipts, and growing your own veggies.

 It seems that the food part of the budget always takes up the most finances, especially with big families so looking for ways to save with foods is always a brilliant idea.
 Especially when it comes to big costs like the price of meat (which seems to never stop growing).

 Saving money by cooking at home and finding money saving meals is an absolute must.
 Now it’s your turn.
 Are there any awesome food saving ideas to save your budget I missed listing here?
 Tell me about them below!